Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Methodology

 where $\hat{\boldsymbol{u}}^\text{ego} \in \hat{\boldsymbol{U}}^\text{ego}$.
 Therefore, the objective function in \equationautorefname~\eqref{eq:original_ego_loss} needs to be modified to increase the probability of the joint action $\hat{\boldsymbol{u}}^\star$.
 The final objective function of the ego policy $\boldsymbol{\pi}^\text{ego}$ can be written as:

-where $\lambda \in [0, 1]$ is the exploration coefficient and is annealed linearly over the exploration phase.
+where the exploration coefficient $\lambda \in [0, 1]$ is annealed linearly during the exploration phase.
 The choice of hyperparameter $\lambda$ requires a compromise between exploration and exploitation.
-By incorporating the anti-ego exploration module, the dual self-awareness framework can fully explore the action space and significantly avoid becoming stuck in bad local optima.
+Note that the dual self-awareness framework and the anti ego exploration method are \textbf{NOT} two separate contributions.
+The latter is customized for the former, and it is only used to solve the convergence difficulties caused by the explicit sampling procedure in DAVE.
+By incorporating the anti-ego exploration module, the dual self-awareness framework with low $M$ can also fully explore the action space and significantly avoid becoming stuck in bad local optima.
+The whole workflow of the anti-ego exploration mechanism is shown in Appendix~\ref{sec:appendix_antiego}.

-Our proposed DAVE can be applied to nearly all existing value decomposition methods, as it only adds an additional ego policy network in the conventional value decomposition framework.
-We believe that the IGM-free DAVE framework can allow us a richer representational class to approximate joint state-action value functions and thus be able to solve the multi-agent cooperation problem that the original value decomposition method could not.
+Our proposed DAVE can be applied to most existing value decomposition methods, as it simply adds an extra ego policy network to the conventional value decomposition framework.
+We believe that the IGM-free DAVE framework can utilize richer function classes to approximate joint state-action value functions and thus be able to solve the non-monotonic multi-agent cooperation problems.